Staff Development and Compensation

 - Involve a change in salary that reflects the extent of the change, market for the job, internal equity, and budget.

-- Be initiated by you, the manager, with a Job Content Questionnaire and Compensation Review Request form that you submit to your HRBP.
+- For promotions within a department or unit, initiate by you, the manager, with a Job Content Questionnaire and Compensation Review Request form that you submit to your HRBP.

 - Be approved by a senior administrator and HRBP or Human Resource Compensation professional OR the employee must apply for and be hired for another position at a higher pay level.